Archives For November 30, 1999

 So, here I’m going to show how to install iTunes using Bottles (a wine runner) to make things as easy as possible.

-NOTE that, iTunes running with wine does NOT detect iPhone, at least for me.
+NOTE that, iTunes running with wine does NOT detect iPhone, at least not for me.
 But, it’s OK for syncing music via iCloud!
 For just transferring music files, VLC is a good alternative.

 iTunes 12.8.0.150 in Ubuntu 22.04 LTS